Meg (singer): Biography

 Her sixth studio album, Beautiful, was released on May 27, 2009, and also has reached the Oricon Top Ten.
 Her seventh full studio album, Maverick, was released on June 23, 2010, once again featuring production and songwriting work by Yasutaka Nakata.

 In July 2010, Meg wrote in her blog informing fans that she would be leaving Universal Music Japan and travelling to Paris for a break.
 She would release the single "Passport/Paris" and a compilation album titled Best Flight with her label before going on indefinite hiatus.
 On a May 2012 interview with Natalie.mu, Meg revealed that some of the reasons of her going on hiatus was the quick production of Yasutaka Nakata on her album Maverick, completing the album for just three weeks, and that she realized that she did not take much time on the lyrical content of the songs and added that the album is leaning towards more "pop" than club music, in which she considered a "fast pace" on the album's production.

 In 2011, she returned to Warner Music, under the management of the newly launched Unborde Records label.
 Starting June 20, 2011 Meg began releasing digital singles only available in the French iTunes Store.
 Her fourth digital single, "Rouge No Dengon", was originally supposed to be released on September 26, 2011, but due to issues getting it onto the iTunes France Store, it was delayed and released on September 27 instead.

 Two singles, "Kiss or Bite" and "Save", were announced in April 2013 and marked Meg's first dual single release.
 They were released together in a special package and as separate releases on June 5, 2013.
 The tracks from the two singles were created with a unified narrative involving a love story with post-apocalyptic and horror themes.
 The release was also accompanied by a set of seven trading cards and a browser game called "Meg the World."
 The browser game was designed with a pixel art style evocative of fourth generation video games and featured chiptune versions of songs from the two singles, while dialogue in the game elaborated upon the themes found in the songs' lyrics.
 These themes would later be used on the following studio album, Continue, which was released on December 4, 2013.

-Since 2014, she focused on business by her own cosmetic brand "baw", and also the café Maison de Ruban, a café she opened inspired by her time spent in France..
+Since 2014, she focused on business by her own cosmetic brand "baw", and also the café Maison de Ruban, a café she opened inspired by her time spent in London..
 Both businesses have now closed.